 4: Dine Mexican at L & J Cafe

 Another must-do when in El Paso is to dine on traditional Mexican food.
 And everyone suggested the L& J Café, just a short Uber ride from downtown.
 The ride-share left us off at the door, country music was broadcast outside, a vintage neon sign lit the night, and there was a short line.
-We went in and ordered drinks at the bar (don’t be surprised, the Margaritas are wine-based).
+We ordered drinks at the bar (don’t be surprised; the Margaritas are wine-based).

 The restaurant, with a kind of rambling, dive-bar atmosphere, was filled with families, workers stopping in after their shifts, and the iconic guy in a cowboy hat.
 We were seated quickly and soon found out why “everyone” recommended L & J. They’ve been there since 1927, right across from the graveyard, the last resting place for some gunslingers and Old West lawmen.

 The waiter was friendly and helpful.
-Soon we were savoring our appetizers—creamy queso and house-made guacamole and chips.
-By the time our huge entrees arrived, we weren’t quite “starving” anymore but dove into one of their specialty dishes—marvelous green chile and chicken enchiladas.
+Soon, we savored our appetizers—creamy queso, house-made guacamole, and chips.
+When our huge entrees arrived, we weren’t entirely “starving” anymore but dove into one of their specialty dishes—marvelous green chile and chicken enchiladas.

 Of course, since we were trying their food for the first time, we had to have a dessert.
-We opted for their rather light Tres Leches cake.
+We opted for their relatively light Tres Leches cake.

 5: Walk Across the Border

 Many people work and live on opposite sides of the border.
-The people in El Paso and Ciudad Juarez may see the border, and its checkpoints, but feel that the flow between the two cities creates a feeling of unity.
-Barriers between the two cities are not wanted and creative ways of saying that spring up.
+The people in El Paso and Ciudad Juarez may see the border and its checkpoints, but the flow between the two cities creates a feeling of unity.
+Barriers between the two cities are not wanted, and creative ways of saying that spring up.
 One event held at the border wall, which exemplifies this feeling, was the “Teeter Totter Wall,” an art installation that temporarily placed teeter-totters between the bars of a border wall.
 Children on both sides had a great time playing on the pink see-saws.

 There is a pedestrian bridge between downtown El Paso and downtown Juarez.
 For a first-timer, a walking tour might be the way to go.
-Most any person can give you directions to the pedestrian bridge that connects Santa Fe Street in El Paso and Avenida Juárez on the other side.
+Most people can guide you to the pedestrian bridge that connects Santa Fe Street in El Paso and Avenida Juárez on the other side.
 There are secure, pay parking lots on the El Paso side where you can leave your car.
-Once over the bridge, you can catch a taxi if you want to venture farther into town.
+Once over the bridge, you can catch a taxi to venture farther into town.
 There is a small charge to walk the bridge each way (50 cents or less).

-I’ll be writing about all there is to see and do in Ciudad Juarez, but many go over just to have lunch at the historic Kentucky Club Bar and Restaurant (Avenida Benito Juarez 629).
+There is much to see and do in Ciudad Juarez, but many go to lunch at the historic Kentucky Club Bar and Restaurant (Avenida Benito Juarez 629).
 This establishment touts that the Margarita was developed there.

-Margarita history aside, it’s a pleasant and fun place to go with attentive waiters and marvelous Mexican food.
-They are open from 11 a.m. to 2 a.m. but for newbies, I’d suggest doing your border crossing in the day or early evening.
+Margarita history aside, it’s a pleasant and fun place with attentive waiters and marvelous Mexican food.
+They are open from 11 a.m. to 2 a.m., but for newbies, I’d suggest doing your border crossing in the day or early evening.

 6: Take in a Sports Event